 From here, it’s up to the Most Easterly Point in Australia and its views over the ocean.
 From June to November, you may even be lucky enough to see Humpback Whales heading north or south on their journey.

-The track then heads up to the Cape Byron Lighthouse, the most iconic piece of architecture here.
+The track then heads up to the Cape Byron Lighthouse, the area’s most iconic piece of architecture.

-This is where you can see forever across the ocean as well as look out over the other side to Tallow Beach.
-If the conditions are good, this is where the hang-gliders take off from.
+This is where you can see forever across the ocean, as well as look out over the other side to Tallow Beach.
+If the conditions are favourable, this is where the hang gliders take off from.

-When heading back down to town, you can either walk down the road, or there is a track.
+When heading back down to town, you can either walk down the road or take a track.

-This track is sandier and not as popular or well-formed as the coastal track, so you have to be more careful and have suitable footwear.
+This track is sandier and less well-formed than the coastal track, so you need to be more cautious and wear suitable footwear.

-This is a nearly 4km loop walk that can be completed in as long or as short a time as you like.
+This is a nearly 4 km loop walk that can be completed in as little or as much time as you like.

 Sunrise & Sunset at the Most Easterly Point in Australia